thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/10-custom-directives-part1.desc.md

 **Exercise** Refactor your code to eliminate `yoyoInDirective`, `yoyoAttribute`, and `yoyoFromRepeat` in favor of just `yoyo`.

-**Exercise** Fun fact: if in your scope you have a key and value with the same name (e.g. `foo: '=foo'`), you can omit the name in the value (e.g. `foo: '=') and Angular will still know what to do!
+**Exercise** Fun fact: if in your scope you have a key and value with the same name (e.g. `foo: '=foo'`), you can omit the name in the value (e.g. `foo`: '=') and Angular will still know what to do!
 Use this to refactor your directive even more.

 **Exercise** After completing the previous two exercises, try replacing one of the strings `yoyo` somewhere in your app with the string `foo`.
 Where else do you need to replace `yoyo` by `foo` to get your app working again?

 **EXERCISE**
 Create an app that uses the [pokemon api](http://pokeapi.co/docs/).
 The app should first make a request to the pokedex to get all possible pokemon.
 Then randomly select 5 pokemon to display.
 The app should display the pokemon's name, types, name of moves (limit it to 6), and a sprite for the pokemon.
 Use a custom directive to display the pokemon.

 The app should use a custom directive for each pokemon (eg `pokemon-item`).